madeso/postertester/readme.md

 Basic "postman" clone in .NET 6 in WPF (windows only).

+Warning: Still in development, stored data might be destroyed after a update

 ## Current features
 * No external services or call-to-home.
 * Share requests by saving project files to a shared place (shared folder, git repo, etc)